jroland01/uservalue-website/app/contents/usability-testing-medical-devices.md

 * In Europe, to obtain CE marking  manufacturers need to follow the recommendations in <a href="http://www.iso.org/iso/catalogue_detail.htm?csnumber=63179" target=_blank>IEC 62366</a> "Application of usability engineering to medical devices" (2007/47/CE Directive).

-* In the US, the FDA (US Food and Drug Administration) has issued a <a href="http://www.fda.gov/downloads/MedicalDevices/.../UCM259760.pdf" target=_blank>Guidance</a> "Applying human factors and usability engineering to optimize medical device design" as part of their market approval process.
+* In the US, the FDA (US Food and Drug Administration) has issued a <a href="http://www.fda.gov/downloads/MedicalDevices/.../UCM259760.pdf" target=_blank>Guidance</a> "Applying Human Factors and Usability Engineering to Medical Devices" as part of their market approval process.

 <br />